ryrobes/rvbbit/README.md

 ## Contributing & Future Plans

 Rabbit’s core is open, dynamic, and designed to be extended:
-- “Kits” for specialized functionality (e.g., AI prompts, domain-specific flows, external REPL connections).
 - More robust documentation and “drag-and-drop recipe” guides.
 - Enhanced multi-user capabilities and security layers.
 - Ongoing UI refinements (like better cross-browser support and theme-building).

 If you have suggestions, please open an issue or start a discussion.
 We’re building a community of data explorers, UI tinkerers, and hackers who want the future now.

 ---

-- Built with love for composability and creativity.
-Inspired by the lessons of Bret Victor, Alan Kay, HyperCard, and other visionaries.
+ >Built with love for composability and creativity.
+Inspired by the lessons of Bret Victor, Alan Kay, HyperCard, and others.

 ---